andrewchambers/bupstash/doc/man/bupstash-serve.1.md

 interaction with a repository.
 Most bupstash commands operate via an instance of bupstash serve.

 The serve command has flags that can be set to restrict access permissions, by default all access is permitted until the first --allow-* option is provided.
+These flags can be enforced ssh authorized_keys file, or through mechanisms such as `sudo` or `doas` configuration.

-Clients with permission to read data will still not be able to decrypt it unless they have the correct client side decryption key.
+Clients with permission to read data may still not be able to decrypt it unless they have the correct client side decryption key.

-Typically users won't need to interact with `bupstash serve` unless they need to create a custom connection via an arbitrary command or they wish to configure via an ssh forced command access controls.

 Note that many errors are printed out of band via stderr, so alternative transports should consider how to also forward stderr data.